FedyBd/cvParser/README.md

 The **FlaskServer** directory contains the Python-based Flask server that powers the AI functionalities, including CV parsing and skill extraction.
 The AI components of the platform include:
 - **YOLOv8**: Used for detecting and extracting relevant details from CVs, including images and text.
 - **Pytesseract**: Integrated Optical Character Recognition (OCR) tool to read and extract text from scanned CVs.
-- **Gemini 1.5flash API**: Used to improve the precision of information extraction, ensuring higher accuracy in matching skills and experience from CVs to job offers.
+- **Gemini 1.5 flash API**: Used to improve the precision of information extraction, ensuring higher accuracy in matching skills and experience from CVs to job offers.

 ---